bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-If the token was issued to the client identified by the key, the AS MUST invalidate the current access token associated with this URL, if possible, and return an HTTP 204 response code.
+If the token was issued to the RC identified by the key, the AS MUST invalidate the current access token associated with this URL, if possible, and return an HTTP 204 response code.